4 To-Do’s Every Divorcee Needs To Know

-Navigating estate planning after divorce is tricky.
-You likely shared many things during your marriage – your children, home, bank accounts, etc. But after a divorce, when marital assets have been divided, you will have to figure out a different estate plan moving forward.
+Navigating Estate plan after divorce is tricky.
+You likely shared many things during your marriage – your children, home, bank accounts, etc. But after a divorce, when marital assets have been divided, you must figure out a different estate plan moving forward.

 Such was the case for a recently divorced mother who came to us for help with her estate plan.
 She had two minor children, a home, life insurance, and some bank accounts.
 Her concern was that if something happened to her, her former spouse would have control over these assets and that they wouldn’t be distributed to her children in the way she would have wanted.
 She needed a plan.